fineanmol/plant-tree/README.md

-🌳 Updated on Sun, 15 Jun 2025 11:22:30 GMT
+🪴 Updated on Sun, 15 Jun 2025 15:41:03 GMT

-> "The best error message is the one that never shows up."
+> "Code is like humor.
+When you have to explain it, it's bad."